falldamagestudio/UE4-GHA-Engine/README.md

 See [the issues list](https://github.com/falldamagestudio/UE4-GHA-Engine/issues) to get a feeling for the project status and what is missing.

+## Repository name constraints

+If you clone this to your own repository, you must pick a short name.
+GitHub Actions will attempt to build UE4 from `C:\A\_work\<reponame>\<reponame>\UE4` on the runner machine - and this path must be less than 50 characters long.

 # License

 Getting access to the actual UE4 source code via GitHub requires you to [sign an EULA with Epic Games](https://www.unrealengine.com/en-US/ue4-on-github).